St. Anne of the Sunset Church in San Francisco

+About

 The larger, rosy-red church can easily be seen from anywhere in the Inner Sunset and a MUNI streetcar has a line that travels along Judah Street in front of the Church.
-Every year, the parishioners of St. Anne's hold a novena honoring their patron saint, in which they have a procession around the neighborhood, commencing in the vestibule of the church.
+Every year since 1908, the parishioners of St. Anne's hold a novena honoring their patron saint hosted by redemptorists, in which they have a procession around the neighborhood, commencing in the vestibule of the church.

-The parish has an illustrious history, dating back to its founding in 1904.
-The parish grew up with the Sunset neighborhood, originally known as the "Outside Lands," which were made up entirely of sand dunes extending out to present-day Ocean Beach.
+In addition to English, the church celebrates mass in Cantonese and formerly Arabic.

+History

+The church was founded in 1904.
 The first church, a small wood-frame structure, was built in 1905 on land donated by a Mrs. Jane Callahan.
-The church, which seated up to 450 people, was toppled in the 1906 earthquake.
-Though it was rebuilt and extended to accommodate the growing parish, it became apparent that a new church was needed.
-Groundbreaking and construction began in 1930 and the church was completed three years later and dedicated by Archbishop John J. Mitty.
+The church, which then seated up to 450 people, was toppled in the 1906 earthquake.
+The parish school, St. Anne School, opened in 1920.

+Reconstruction for a new church building began in 1930 and was completed two years later in 1932.
+It was dedicated by Archbishop John J. Mitty.
+The reconstruction increased the church's seating capacity to 750.

-The church is notable for its Romanesque-revival architecture, massive dome, uneven twin towers, great rose windows, and the frieze sculpture that adorns the front facade entrance.
+The church is notable for its Romanesque Revival architecture, massive dome, uneven twin towers, great rose windows, and the frieze sculpture that adorns the front facade entrance.
 The sculpture, created by Mission San Jose Sister Justina Niemierski, depicts a "scriptural account of the whole of salvation history."
-The parish school opened in 1920 and still serves the children of the neighborhood.

-In addition to English, the church celebrates mass in Arabic and Cantonese, a reflection of the very diverse parish.